Hit-Sounds/hit-sounds/README.md

-# Example
+# Hit Sounds
-An example greeter plugin
+This plugin will make a sound on hitsplat.